Xperaz/OOP-Hard-Parts/Notes/OOP_Paradigm.md

 ## Some advantages of OOP

 — Easy to add features and functionality
-— Easy for us and other developers to reason about (a clear structure)
-— Performant (efficient in terms of memory)
+— Easy for us and other developers to reason about (clear structure) — Performant (efficient in terms of memory)